liamcolangelo/BASIC/README.md

 *Note: Lines are separated by individual lines.
 There is no end-of-line symbol other than a break.*
 **Note: Much of this program relies on spacing.
 Make sure that there is a SINGLE space separating each part of a line.**

+To use:
+    run the python script for interpreting the BASIC file with the name of the BASIC file as a command line argument.
+    Ex) python3 runBasic.py GUESSANUMBER.BAS

+    Use -help to open README.md